Last Update: January 3, 2024

-The generous support of an endowment from Charles Dunn Hardie allows the College of Education to offer the Conference Participation Support Award to faculty.
-The College also offers Conference Participation Support Awards to students, using other funding sources.
-This award supports College of Education research activity by reimbursing conference expenses for faculty and students presenting their work at major research conferences in their field.
+The Bureau of Educational Research manages Conference Support Award Program, with generous support of an endowment from Charles Dunn Hardie, which allows the College of Education to offer the Conference Participation Support Award to faculty.
+Conference Participation Support Awards are also offered to students, using other funding sources.
+These awards support College of Education research activity by reimbursing conference expenses for faculty and students presenting their work at major research conferences in their field.
 Deadlines are set throughout the academic year.

-Both in-person and virtual conference participation will be considered for Fall 2023 Conference Participation Support Awards.
+Both in-person and virtual conference participation will be considered for Spring 2024 Conference Participation Support Awards.

 Priority will be given to applicants attending the major research conferences recognized in their fields.